ddzikon/semantic-kernel-demo/article/article_working_copy.md

 **Were there any surprises you encountered while building the demo app using these tools?**

 Certainly!
-Tinkering with a new technology always is often full of surprises.
+Tinkering with a new technology is often full of surprises.

-// TODO confirm whether it's chat or library
 The most interesting in my opinion was ability to autocorrect parameters passed to function.
 I've encountered it when I was experimenting with Semantic Kernel.
 I asked chat _What's the current weather in Wrocław?_, where the city name _Wrocław_ contains polish letter **ł**.
 Let's take a look at logs from that event: